system-zero/system-zero/src/data/semantics/Language.md

     public
     visible : "Now I'm visible again until the next private attribute."
-    "again visible" : "Visibility it is public by default."
+    "again visible" : "Visibility it is still public."

     private
     "back_to_privacy" : "So and the next properties until a public attribute."